Adopted March 27, 1980; Amended March 18, 1985, September 30, 1999, April 13, 2002, December 1, 2006, November 22, 2010, and March 24, 2017.

 Section 3.
 The names of all nominees, whether selected by the Committee or entered by petition shall be submitted to the President at least 45 days before the annual business meeting and announced to the membership at least 20 days before the annual business meeting.

 Section 4.
-Officers shall be elected by a plurality of votes cast by the members attending the annual business meeting.
+Officers shall be elected by a plurality of votes cast by the members attending the annual business meeting (in person or virtually).
 Members not attending the annual business meeting may email their votes in advance to the chair of the Nominating Committee.

 ARTICLE IV.
 TERMS OF OFFICE